BluMuOSH/PiFanLid/README.md

 # PiFanLid
-Welcome to the Pi Fan Lid (Lid = Layer Incorporating Devices.)
+Welcome to the Pi Fan LID (LID = Layer Incorporating Devices.)
 A PCB with a fan to keep your Raspberry Pi cool

 It is intended to sit on top of a Raspberry Pi 4B, but will work on a 3B or 3B+ too.